learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 ## Objectives
 You will be able to:
-* Identify and inspect the categorical variables in the Boston housing dataset
-* Categorize inputs that aren't categorical
+* Determine whether variables are categorical or continuous
+* Use bins to turn continuous data into categorical data
+* Use one hot encoding to create dummy variables
-* Create new datasets with dummy variables
+* Describe why dummy variables are necessary

 ## Importing the Boston Housing dataset